 Do you make other types of puzzles?

-While most of my published puzzles are traditional crosswords, I like to spread my wings from time to time.
-I've been the cryptograms editor for the National Puzzlers' League since 2007, polishing seven member-contributed coded quips a month for everyone to enjoy.
+It's rare, but I like to spread my wings from time to time.
+I was the cryptograms editor for the National Puzzlers' League for five years, polishing seven member-contributed coded quips a month for everyone to enjoy.
 I like noticing little bits of wordplay such as those found in the flats of the NPL.
-I'm also trying to challenge myself by making small Nikoli-style puzzles.
+I also aspire to challenge myself by making small Nikoli-style puzzles.
 If I get what I think is a good idea for any sort of puzzle, I'll try to carry it out!

 You should put some sample puzzles on here.